quickwit-oss/tantivy/README.md

 # Contributing code

 We use the GitHub Pull Request workflow: reference a GitHub ticket and/or include a comprehensive commit message when opening a PR.

+## Tokenizer

+When implementing a tokenizer for tantivy depend on the `tantivy-tokenizer-api` crate.

 ## Minimum supported Rust version